digitalfondue/lavagna/src/main/stampo/doc/03-configuration-and-administration/03-04-users.en.peb.md

 * **Display name**: the name displayed around the application, doesn't have to be unique.
 * **Enabled**: whether the user can or cannot use Lavagna

-While the users are paginated by 20, it is also possible to filter the results.
+While the users are paginated by 20, it's also possible to filter the results.
 The search query will apply to provider, username, email, and displayName.
 A maximum of 10 results will be displayed.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/c03_admin_users-filter.png" alt="Filter users">